 Function search

 Ontology FIPA-Agent-Management

 Supported by DF and AMS

 Description An agent may search for an object template in order to request information from an agent, in particular from a DF or an AMS.
 A successful search can return one or more agent descriptions that satisfy the search criteria and a null set is returned where no agent entries satisfy the search criteria.
+The DF or AMS description supplied must include a valid AID.

-Domain object-description-template x3 search-constraints
+Domain object-description-templ ate X 3 search-constraints

 Range Set of objects.
-In particular, a set of df-agent-descriptions (for the DF) and a set of amsagent-descriptions (for the AMS)
+In particular, a se agent-descriptions (for the t of df-agent-descriptions (for the DF) and a set of ams-AMS).

 Arity 2